Skip to content

 Which French region is best for a destination château wedding?

 It depends on the experience.
 Provence-Alpes-Côte d'Azur suits couples prioritising warm-weather garden weddings with reliable summer dryness, plus access to Châteauneuf-du-Pape wine pairings and Mediterranean catering styles.
-Pays de la Loire suits couples wanting turreted neo-Gothic estates with private chapels and Loire Valley turreted-architecture style.
+Pays de la Loire suits couples wanting turreted neo-Gothic estates with private chapels and Loire Valley architecture.
 Nouvelle-Aquitaine suits couples wanting Bordeaux wine-country weddings with regional catering depth and access to Saint-Émilion appellation bottles.
 Occitanie suits couples wanting all-inclusive multi-day formats and southwestern terroir at lower per-head spend.
-The travel logistics also vary: Pays de la Loire sits closest to Charles de Gaulle via TGV, Nouvelle-Aquitaine reaches via Bordeaux Mérignac for direct UK and Ireland flights, and Provence connects via Marseille Provence or Avignon TGV.
+Travel logistics also vary: Pays de la Loire sits closest to Charles de Gaulle by TGV, Nouvelle-Aquitaine reaches via Bordeaux Mérignac for direct UK and Ireland flights, and Provence connects via Marseille Provence or Avignon TGV.
 See our deeper France guide for regional comparison.

 Are all-inclusive packages available?